 Historical Library on iTunes: 250

-This is one of the first podcasts that I started listening to.
+This is one of the first social science podcasts that I started listening to.
 From the authors of the bestselling book and movie of the same name, this one is a classic and a must listen.
 Steven D. Levitt (a Professor of Economics at the University of Chicago), and Stephen J. Dubner (an author, journalist, and TV/radio personality) team up in a high quality program that explores economic principles at work.

 One of my all time favorite episodes is called “Riding the Herd Mentality” – it dives into the work of social psychologist Robert Cialdini and others who have done some wonderful work in the area of persuasion.
 A useful set of tools for those in the survey research business.